 We only recently have become aware of our own influence on the natural world.
 Many scholars of the 16th and 17th century (including Linnaeus) still held a firm believe that species were – in God’s creation – a static and everlasting given, and populations could fluctuate but certainly not vanish.

 The big flightless bird the Dodo is one of the first iconic animals driven to extinction by humans in ‘the modern world’ during the 18th century.
 Mankind started to realize: species cán disappear, and this can be due to human kind.

 If extinctions have been rule in the past, extinctions are certainly a rule today.
 With extinction rates exceeding 100 times the baseline rates of non-human eras, as deduced by paleontologists from fossil records, we can assure ourselves that humans play a major role in today’s so called ‘6th mass extinction event’.

 To these and other questions, we direct our attention during the Honours course ‘Extinction’ that TheRockGroup teaches in collaboration with the University of Amsterdam since 2017.
-In addition we are organizing public lectures and work on a popular science publication.
-Next to that we are actively exploring other channels to bring this topic to the attention of the general public, and business and political leaders alike.
+In addition to this, we’re organising public lectures and work on a popular science publication.
+Next to that we’re actively exploring other channels to bring this topic to the attention of the general public, business and political leaders alike.

 Would you like to know more?
 Interested in visiting one of the open sessions?
 Let us know! email@example.com